ItsMeBrille/atmega32-projects/cheatsheet.md

 | 0 | 1 | AVCC pin i.e. Vcc 5 V |
 | 1 | 0 | Reserved |
 | 1 | 1 | Internal 2 |

+To use interrupt on Analog inputs you can use the `ADC_vect` flag.
+To use this you must set the `ADIE` in the `ADCSRA` register.

 ### Code Syntax